horacioh/react-europe-tailwind-demo/README.md

-# Hijacking CSS with tail
+# Hijacking CSS with tailwindCSS

 > 👉 MAIN GOAL: to help designers and developers understand the tool and make their own judgement if it works for them or not!